 In keeping with A.A. tradition, we do not endorse or oppose any form of religion or atheism.

 Our only wish is to ensure suffering alcoholics that they can find sobriety in A.A. without having to accept anyone else's beliefs, or having to deny their own.

 In accordance with Greater Toronto Area (GTA) Intergroup Procedures and Guidelines, " An AA group needs to adopt only the 12 Steps, 12 Traditions and 12 Concepts of AA, as adopted by the AA General Service Board, in order to be recognized as an AA group by GTA Intergroup," Toronto and area agnostic groups meet this standard.
 Furthermore, we recognize that these operating procedures sets out what our fellow GTA groups have agreed upon, not what has been imposed upon them.

-There are now 6 (six!) groups in the GTA for agnostics, atheists, and freethinkers, as well as persons of all religious denominations, every night of the week.
+There are several groups in the GTA and Golden Horseshoe for agnostics, atheists, secularists, and freethinkers as well as persons of all religious denominations, every night of the week, including Sundays.